 Nicaragua

-We offer a $10 discount on the Nicaragua one day tour discount which you can get here.
+We offer a $10 USD discount on the Nicaragua one day tour discount which you can get here.

 Where to stay in Playas del Coco